 - Start by preparing and cutting the vegetables.
 Chop the onion and green onions, peel the potatoes and cut them into cubes.
 Peel the carrots and cut them into slices or cubes, chop the dill finely.

 - If you are using fresh artichokes remove all hard parts and keep the hearts.
-Place the hearts in a bowl with water and a few drops of lemon juice so they don't get black.
+Place the hearts in a bowl with water and a few lemon slices so they don't get dark.
 If you are using frozen artichoke hearts, then just take them out of the freezer half an hour before.

 - Place the olive oil in a pot and heat over medium to high heat.